While they’re both from Chase, they’re designed for slightly different travelers.

 Some brands also offer exclusive benefits for Sapphire cardholders.

-- DoorDash DashPass: One year of free DashPash membership for $0 delivery fees and reduced service fees on minimum orders of $12.
+- DoorDash DashPass: One year of free DashPash membership for $0 delivery fees and reduced service fees on minimum orders of $12. (it’s one of several credit cards with free DashPass)

 - Peloton: Up to $120 back ($60 for Sapphire Preferred) on a Peloton Digital or All-Access Membership.